rsilen18/wave-equation-solver/README.md

 ## 2-D Wave Equation Solver

-The director `./WaveSolution2D/` contains a working MATLAB implementation and in-progress C++ implementation of a 2-D wave equation solver.
+The directory `./WaveSolution2D/` contains a working MATLAB implementation and in-progress C++ implementation of a 2-D wave equation solver.